Jimbly/glovjs/README.md

 TODO:
-* migrate more things away from Turbulenz
+* migrate audio away from Turbulenz
-* input
-  * dragging?
-  * onMouseDown not firing, because isHovering is not set because of my handler changes?
 * use spine for sequencing, or leave this until later?
 * cleaner window resize handling (have to be checking this each frame anyway?)